fp-ts/core/guides/Option.md

 console.log(parseNumber("Not a number")); // none()
 ```

-What happens if we add a call to the `parseNumber` function to a pipeline that already involves an `Option`?
+Now, let's say we have a pipeline of computations that already involves the `Option` data type and we want to add a call to the `parseNumber` function.
+We might run into an issue with the following code:

 ```ts
 import { pipe } from "@fp-ts/core/Function";